Three development groups have announced plans to build new nuclear plant in the UK.

 Horizon Nuclear Power is owned by Hitachi Ltd of Japan.
 Horizon was founded as a 50/50 joint venture between E.ON UK and RWE npower, and acquired land and agreed connections for Wylfa, Anglesey, and Oldbury, Gloucestershire, with plans to build around 3GWe of new capacity at each site.

 Hitachi acquired Horizon in November 2012, and plans to build two or three of its own 1300MWe advanced boiling water reactor (ABWR) plants at each site, beginning with two at Wylfa.
-The ABWR is still going through the generic design assessment (GDA) process, but Horizon says it expects the first unit to be operational by 2025.
+The ABWR is still going through the generic design assessment (GDA) process, but Horizon says it expects the first unit to be generating by the mid-2020s.

 Hitachi estimates that around 60 per cent by value of the first reactor will be sourced in the UK, with more local input into later plant.
 Hitachi has signed agreements with Rolls-Royce and Babcock International to plan and deliver the programme, and will establish an assembly facility for its modular construction technology in the UK.

-In December 2013, Horizon announced strategic contracts with Amec, Atkins, Cavendish Nuclear (part of Babcock International) and Jacobs Engineering Group.
-The four companies and their UK supply chains will work with Horizon for the next three years on consultancy and technical design for Wylfa Newydd.
+In December 2013, Horizon announced strategic contracts with Amec, Atkins, Cavendish Nuclear (part of Babcock International) and Jacobs Engineering Group, to work for three years on consultancy and technical design for Wylfa Newydd.